russej7/Senior-Design-Fall-2024/user_manual.md

 -   To quickly add a citation in the field with less details, click "Quick Entry".

--   Enter the necessary information
+-   Enter the necessary information.